jphalford/blog/docs/_posts/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 - The Classpath (use java cmd directly, maybe construct classpath as per maven/gradle for tests)

 ## Q's
-- JLS links or Java tutorial links?
-- How to make changes in code more obvious?
 - Annotation type member example for class name?
 - Generic Test Runner section?
     - I think leave to The Classpath - add a teaser